orefalo/svelte-splitpanes/README.md

 ### Commiting changes

-We have very precise rules over how our git commit messages can be formatted.
+We have very precise rules over how our git commit messages are formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
-But also, we use the git commit messages to **auto-generate the change log**.
+We use the git messages to **auto-generate the change log**.

-The enforcement is made possible by the enablement of several tools which, when put together, enable strick commit goverance.
+The enforcement is made possible by the enablement of several tools which, when put together, enable strict goverance.

-Commits as accepted, as long as they comply to the _commit message format_ described below.
+Commits are accepted, as long as they comply to the _commit message format_ described below.

-The format is trivial to learn, yet to ease the process, we enabled a script `npm run commit` which will guide you though the commit steps-by-step.
+The format is trivial to learn, yet to ease the process, we enabled a helper script `npm run commit` which will guide you though the commit steps-by-step.

 #### Commit Message Format